-The most effective and humane way to solve rodent problems is prevention.
-Why?
-Prevention minimizes the use of rodenticides.
-These poisons cause rodents to suffer slow and painful deaths and risk the lives of predators like owls that feed on them.
-Other animals like squirrels, birds and even your pets can eat poisoned bait by mistake and suffer the same slow and painful death.
+Rodenticides and glue traps cause rodents to suffer slow and painful deaths.
+They also risk the lives of other animals, including your pets!
+Predators, like owls, that feed on rodents can suffer from secondary rodenticide poisoning.
+Other animals, such as squirrels, birds, and even pets, can eat poisoned bait by mistake or get caught in a glue trap and suffer the same slow and painful death.

 Prevention tackles the root problem and makes your home less attractive to rodents.
-You break the cycle of temporary fixes and returning unwelcomed guests.
+You can break the cycle of temporary fixes and returning unwelcomed guests.

 Step 1 – Remove attractants